On the Hilbert space derived from the Weil distribution

+The advantage of Theorem \ref{thm_1_2} and Corollary \ref{cor_1_1} is that it has turned the criterion of the RH from a set of inequalities like Weil's criterion into a set of equalities.
+It should also be noted that equations \eqref{EQ_109} and \eqref{EQ_110} can be expressed without zeros of $\xi(1/2-iz)$ by \eqref{EQ_105} and \eqref{EQ_106}.
+Furthermore, equations \eqref{EQ_109} and \eqref{EQ_110} claim that the nonnegativity of Weil's hermitian form is explained by the nonnegativity of the $L^2$-norm.

+In the following sections, first, in Section \ref{section_2}, we briefly review necessary notions such as screw functions, screw lines, the Hermite--Biehler class, de Branges spaces, and model spaces.
+Then, in Section \ref{section_3}, we state and prove unconditional results that we need to prove the main results.
+Moreover, we unconditionally define two Hilbert spaces $\mathcal{H}_0$ and $\mathcal{K}_0$ that agree with the Hilbert spaces $\mathcal{H}_W$ and $\mathcal{K}(\Theta)$, respectively, under the RH.

+In Section \ref{section_4}, we show that $\mathfrak{S}_t(z)$ in \eqref{EQ_105} gives a screw line of the screw function corresponding to the Riemann zeta-function under the RH (Theorem \ref{thm_4_1}).
+Furthermore, we prove Theorem \ref{thm_1_2} and Corollary \ref{cor_1_1}.
+The strategy of the proof of Theorem \ref{thm_4_1} is basically the same as that of \cite[Theorem~1.1]{Su23}, with Proposition \ref{prop_401} playing an essential role in both cases.
+To carry this out, the rewriting of \eqref{EQ_105} into \eqref{EQ_306}, prepared in Section~\ref{section_3} using Weil's explicit formula, corresponds to the transformation from (1.7) to (3.6) in \cite{Su23}, although the technical details of the calculations differ considerably.
+On the other hand, the analytic or geometric meaning of the functions giving the norms was unclear in \cite{Su23}, whereas in the present article, these functions have a clear interpretation as a screw line.
+Furthermore, as an advantage of employing the screw line $\mathfrak{S}_t(z)$, we obtain Theorem \ref{thm_1_2}, for which no analog was obtained in \cite{Su23}.

-Theorems \ref{thm_2} and \ref{thm_3} are proved in Section \ref{section_3}, after preparing a few related theories in Section \ref{section_2}.
-Afterwards, we explain that the Hilbert space $\mathcal{H}_W$ is one of the Hilbert--P{\'o}lya spaces in Section \ref{section_4}, and describe a similarity with the spectral interpretation of A. Connes \cite{Co99} by representing $\mathcal{H}_W$ as a quotient of a subspace of $L^2(\R)$ in Section \ref{section_5}.
+In Section \ref{section_5}, we prove Theorem \ref{thm_1_1} in a more detailed form.
+In addition, we prove that $\mathcal{H}_0=\mathcal{H}_W$ and $\mathcal{K}_0=\mathcal{K}(\Theta_\xi)$ under the RH.
+Afterward, we explain that the Hilbert space $\mathcal{H}_W$ is one of the Hilbert--P{\'o}lya spaces in Section \ref{section_6}.
+Finally, we mention two special values of $\mathfrak{S}_t(z)$ in Section \ref{Section_4} as an appendix.